-When the placenta isn't working effectively women can experience complications such as preeclampsia, miscarriage and premature birth, leading to the suggestion that a simple vitamin D supplement could be as important as taking folic acid for the health of the baby.
+When the placenta isn't working effectively women can experience complications such as preeclampsia, miscarriage, and premature birth, leading to the suggestion that a simple vitamin D supplement could be as important as taking folic acid for the health of the baby.

-Professor Martin Hewison who oversaw the latest vitamin D work said: " This is unique research.
+Professor Martin Hewison who oversaw the vitamin D work said: " This is unique research.
 For the first, we are focusing on how important Vitamin D is for the health of the mother and baby by establishing the important role it plays in controlling the function of the placenta.
 We knew that taking Vitamin D in later pregnancy was important for the development of the foetal skeleton, but we now believe taking vitamin D supplements very early in pregnancy, or possibly even before conception, could help protect against pre-eclampsia and possibly other pregnancy complications, such as growth restriction and even miscarriage."

-To help support this important research into the role of vitamin D during pregnancy, Pregnacare is partnering with Wellbeing of Women in their mission, by funding medical research to find better cures and treatments, aiming to help save and improve the lives of women and babies.
+To help support this important research into the role of vitamin D during pregnancy, Pregnacare partnered with Wellbeing of Women in their mission, by funding medical research to find better cures and treatments, aiming to help save and improve the lives of women and babies.
 With this vital support Wellbeing of Women can also invest in further research projects that will enable more women to have healthy pregnancies, fight gynaecological cancers and enjoy a better quality of life.